timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 09-DEFENSE BUDGET MATTERS/CHAPTER 09-DEFENSE BUDGET MATTERS.md

     * (C) In overall order of urgency of priority among covered military construction projects.

+  * (3) NATIONAL GUARD UNFUNDED PRIORITIES.—

+    * (A) IN GENERAL.—The officer specified under subsection (b)(6) shall only include in a report submitted under subsection (a) such priorities that—

+      * (i) relate to equipping requirements in support of non-federalized National Guard responsibilities for the homeland defense or civil support missions; and

+      * (ii) except as provided in subparagraph (B), were not included in a report under this section submitted by an officer specified in subsection (b)(1) or (3) for any of five fiscal years preceding the fiscal year for which the report is submitted, on behalf of National Guard forces to address a warfighting requirement.

+    * (B) EXCEPTION.—The officer specified under subsection (b)(6) may include in a report submitted under subsection (a) an unfunded priority covered by subparagraph (A)(ii) if the Secretary of Defense—

+      * (i) determines that the inclusion such unfunded priority reasonably supports the priorities of the Department under the national defense strategy under section 113(g) of this title; and

+      * (ii) submits to the congressional defense committees written notice of such determination.

 * (d) DEFINITIONS.—In this section:

   * (1) The term "unfunded priority", in the case of a fiscal year, means a program, activity, or mission requirement, including a covered military construction project, that—